 Who is Eligible for the Microsoft Ad Grant?

 Microsoft outlines a few other major application requirements.
-So, before you apply let’s make sure you are up to date
+So, before you apply let’s make sure you are up to date on their eligibility criteria.
+You must:

 - Hold 501(c)(3) status, which means you are fully registered as a nonprofit organization and the IRS recognizes you as an official charitable organization and exempts you from tax obligations.